PathwayCommons/guide/_datasets/TCGA_Ovarian_Cancer/process-data.md

 #### Sequencing multiple libraries

 The workflow described in Figure 1 shows a single sequencing experiment whereby an RNA sample is converted into a cDNA library, sequenced and then mapped to a reference.
-More often, RNA sourced from biological entities in distinct states will be compared.
+More often, RNA sourced from distinct biological entities will be sequenced.
 Figure 2 shows a typical sequencing flow cell consisting of lanes in which samples can be loaded and sequenced in parallel.
 Correcting for bias between different sequencing experiments will be an important aspect of normalization.

-> Note: *We will use the term 'sample' and 'case' interchangeably to refer to an a distinct source of biological material from which RNA-seq counts are derived.*
+> Note: *We will use the term 'sample' and 'case' interchangeably to refer to an a distinct source of biological material from which RNA-seq counts are derived.
+In each case a cDNA library is created, and so you will often see this concept referred to as a 'library'.*

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_2 }}){: .img-responsive.super-slim }
 <div class="figure-legend well well-lg text-justify">